sanskrit/raw_etexts_english/blogs/manasataramgini/2006/09/2006-09-06_the-mahakaumara-mantras-in-astika-and-nastika-parlance.md

 Elsewhere the MMK provides a bauddhized version of the kaumara vighna-ghAtaka vidyA:
-he he mahAkrodha ShaNmukha ShaTcharaNa sarva-vighna-ghAtaka hUM hUM |
+he he mahAkrodha ShaNmukha ShaTcharaNa sarva-vighna-ghAtaka hUM hUm |

 The MMK provides a dhyAnaM of kumAra that matches the classical dhyAnaM used by the Astika tantriks: